CompSciFutures/APMonitor/README.md

   - Add a Mercator + `APTree.c` `#InfoRec` inspired/styled priority queue for handling large numbers of monitored resources with proper realtime programming guarantees
   - Test if we are `root` when doing a `ping` syscall and fallback to direct `SOCK_RAW` if we are for high performance

-- Update docs to provide examples for Pushover & Slack

 # Licensing & Versioning